Samdemarco/Professional-README-Generator/README.md

   ## Description
    This project is a command-line based application that dynamically generates a professional looking README.md file based on a user's input using the 'inquirer npm package'.

+   ## Challenges

+Overall this was a pretty straight forward assignment with the one exception of properly being able to generate the correct URL License links.
+I wanted to ensure that once a user selected a specific license that I could also provide a URL link to that license however, I couldn't use a simple 1:1 insertion of say 'Mozilla' into the URL since the actual text designator in the URL for Mozilla is 'MPL-2.0' (https://opensource.org/licenses/MPL-2.0).

 ## User Story

 ```